 A ministry planning team was established after the Vitality Pathway and is using some of the momentum generated though the process to “Dream Again” about our future.
 A future that God knows and that will further His kingdom in our community and beyond.

 Pastor Mike Poindexter, the first pastor of Pleasant Community Church, accepted a new call in Las Cruces, New Mexico at Sonoma Springs Covenant Church and delivered his last sermon on May 5, 2019.
 The Vissers, Pastors of First Baptist Church at the time of the merger were in attendance to show their support for Pastor Mike and the people of Pleasant Community church.
-We wish Mike all God’s best and pray that his ministry in New Mexico is fulfilling and Furthers the Kingdom!
-We look forward to the next chapter at Pleasant Community and pray that the pastor God has planned for us already, is able to hear the call and we can continue to be the hands and feet of God!
+We wish Mike and Shelly all God’s best and pray that his ministry in New Mexico is fulfilling and furthers the Kingdom!